fsantanna-no/ce0/README.md

 ### Discriminator

-A tuple discriminator suffixes a tuple with a dot `.` and a number to evaluate the value at the given position:
+A tuple discriminator suffixes a tuple with a dot `.` and an numeric index to evaluate the value at the given position:

 ```
 var tup: [(),_int]